CosmWasm/docs-deprecated/docs/getting-started/editing-escrow-contract.md

 You will also see the [`match` statement](https://doc.rust-lang.org/1.30.0/book/2018-edition/ch06-02-match.html).
 This is another nice Rust idiom, and allows you to `switch` over multiple patterns.
 Here we check the multiple variants of the `HandleMsg` enum.
 Note that if you don't cover all cases, the compiler will refuse to proceed.

+We pass in `&deps.api` to give the handlers access to the "precompiles" from the runtime, which provide blockchain-specific logic.
+In particular, we currently use this to translate `CanonicalAddr` to `HumanAddr` in a blockchain-specific manner.

 If we now look into the `try_approve` function, we will see how we can respond to a message.
 We can return an `unauthorized` error if the `signer` is not what we expect, and custom `contract_err` if our business logic rejects the message.
 The `let amount =` line shows how we can use pattern matching to use the number of coins present in the msg if provided, or default to the entire balance of the contract.
 Mastering `match` is very useful for Rust development.

 ```rust